Iain Farrington: Arrangements

 Farrington has made numerous arrangements for orchestra, choir and chamber ensemble.
 He has made many arrangements of the music of Edward Elgar.
-His arrangement of Elgar's Pomp and Circumstance March No. 5 was performed at the 2011 Royal Wedding.
+His arrangement of Elgar's Pomp and Circumstance March No. 5 was performed at the 2011 Royal Wedding, while his arrangement of Elgar's Pomp and Circumstance March No. 4 was performed at the 2023 Coronation.
 His other organ arrangements of Elgar have been recorded at Westminster Abbey by Robert Quinney.
 Farrington has made a version of Elgar's Concert Allegro for piano and orchestra which he has recorded, as well as his solo piano arrangement of Elgar's 2nd Symphony.
 He has also transcribed Elgar's Five Piano Improvisations and made piano versions of Falstaff, the 1st Symphony, and the Elgar/Payne 3rd Symphony.

 He is the Arranger in Residence for the Aurora Orchestra, and has made many reduced versions of orchestral and choral works for chamber ensembles.
 Orchestral works include Bernstein's Symphonic Dances from West Side Story, Brahms Hungarian Dance No. 5 (performed at the Proms 2010), Mahler's 1st Symphony, Das Lied von der Erde and Lieder eines fahrenden Gesellen.
 He has also done arrangements/reductions of opera scores including Dvorak's Rusalka, Janáček's The Cunning Little Vixen and Tippett's King Priam.

 Choral works arranged include Bach's Christ lag in Todesbanden (for English Touring Opera) and Brahms A German Requiem.

+For the Bastille Day celebration concert in Paris on 14th July 2025, Farrington made an arrangement of Saudade Fez Um Samba, a composition by Carlos Lyra and Ronaldo Bôscoli.
+It was performed by the Orchestre National de France with La Maîtrise de Radio France and the Brazilian cellist and vocalist Dom La Nena.